HeardLibrary/digital-scholarship/manage/control/github/projects.md

 <img src="../images-projects/pull-request.png" style="border:1px solid black">

-During the discussion of the pull request, the clear commit messages for each commit in the working branch makes it easy to review all of the changes that were included in the revision.
+During discussion of the pull request, the clear commit messages for each commit in the working branch makes it easy to review all of the changes that were included in the revision.
 Clicking on any commit takes the reviewer to a summary of the changes made in that commit and the *rich diff* viewer makes it very easy for a reviwer to see what the changes were.

 <img src="../images-projects/rich-diff.png" style="border:1px solid black">